-I thought this was an amazing metaphor for performing the Product Manager job at a world-class level.
+I thought this was a fantastic metaphor for performing the Product Leader role at a world-class level.
 Below, I:

 - encourage risk and creativity in navigating your career through “career hacking,” then

 - describe how I built a “personal board of directors” to get full extension in my career.

 - DO THE JOB: The Required Skills for a Product Leader

 As the SVP of The Learning Company/Mattel, the VP of Product Management at Netflix, and the Chief Product Officer at Chegg (a homework help/textbook rental company), I have hired, managed, and developed hundreds of product leaders.
 The job is hard, but I describe the role in a straightforward way: